pyvypr/VyPRAnalysis/README.md

-# VyPR-analysis
+# VyPRAnalysis

-A self-contained analysis library to use with VyPR-server.
+A self-contained analysis library to use with VyPRServer at http://github.com/pyvypr/VyPRServer.

-Development will begin during summer 2019.
+The general idea is to point at a verdict server using `set_server("http://")` and then use the functions provided by the library to query verdict data.

+http://github.com/VyPRTutorial gives a (currently under-development) Jupyter notebook-style tutorial.